 AOC Architecture has been appointed to bring this project to life.
 Construction is due to start in April 2022, subject to planning permission being granted for the development, with work scheduled to be complete by early 2023.

 The significance of Shildon

-A fitting centrepiece to the redeveloped museum and to further recognise Shildon’s role as the birthplace of the modern passenger railway will be the return of the historic steam engine Locomotion No.1—the very first to haul a scheduled passenger train.
+A fitting centrepiece to the redeveloped museum and to further recognise Shildon’s role as the birthplace of the modern passenger railway is the return of the historic steam engine Locomotion No.1—the very first to haul a scheduled passenger train.
 The locomotive is part of the national collection, cared for by the Science Museum Group.
-At the end of its current loan period, it will travel the short distance home to Shildon, from where it set off on its very first journey nearly 200 years ago.
+It recently travelled home to Shildon, from where it set off on its very first journey nearly 200 years ago.

 Conserving our historic site

 We’re committed to repairing our historic buildings and structures—the original reminders of Shildon’s pioneering role in history.

 Our redevelopment will see the repair and rejuvenation of Locomotion’s historic buildings including the former home of Timothy Hackworth, the first locomotive superintendent of the Stockton and Darlington Railway.
 In total, seven buildings will be preserved, including railway cottages, the goods shed and parcel office.
 The buildings are a fantastic asset and embody the rich history of the area.